jsamrei/slate/source/quickstart/faq.html.markdown

 ### Web data

-Web data already exists in relations for your app to source.
+A sample of web date already exists in relations for your app to source.
 See the [hello_world](/quickstart/hello_world) example for an explanation of sourcing from the `web_pages` relation.

 ### Static data